spacotto/push_swap/README.md

 Max ops: 10 ops
 Average: 7.5 ops
 ```
----

 ## push_swap Performance
-`performance.py`, given a set of numbers (x) and the number of random combinations you want to test (y) as arguments, will randomly generate x numbers y times:
+`performance.py`is a custom Python program not required by the subject.
+Given a set of numbers (x) and the number of random combinations you want to test (y) as arguments, it will randomly generate x numbers y times:
 ```
 python3 performance.py 500 100
 ```